Tips on how to craft the perfect query letter

 Keep your query letter synopsis brief

 When writing a synopsis for your pitch letter, remember to focus on the highlights or main points of your work.
 The synopsis is not the place to focus on details.
 Trying to condense a work that is hundreds of pages long into one paragraph is not easy and will require a great deal of editing and revising.
-Remember, you are only trying to garner interest in your manuscript.
-If an agent wants to learn the details about why your main character has lived in 12 countries in three years, or wants to know specifically how a disease impacts a family, he or she will ask to read your manuscript.
+Remember, you are only trying to garner interest in your book.
+If an agent wants to learn the details about why your main character has lived in 12 countries in three years, or wants to know specifically how a disease impacts a family, he or she will ask to read your book.

 Basic dos and don'ts of query letter writing